The Parent's Guide to Tournament Etiquette

 ❌ THE "DON’T" LIST

-- DON'T: Use Flash Photography.
+- Use Flash Photography.
 This is a major safety hazard and is strictly prohibited while Archers are on the line.

-- DON'T: Approach the Targets.
+- Approach the Targets.
 Only Archers and judges (and Media) are allowed in the scoring area.
 Stay behind the Spectator Line at all times.

 The Official Dress Code Summary